daniil-11-ger/biosample-cloud-tracker/README.md

 Local Update: The item is added to the global List variable and displayed in ListView.

 Cloud Sync: The app calls CloudDB.StoreValue using the sample name as both the Tag and the Value, ensuring data is saved on the server.

+## How to Test:

+Download the BioSample_Tracker.apk from this repository.

+Install it on your Android device (enable "Unknown Sources").

+Alternatively, import the .aia file into MIT App Inventor to view the source blocks.